Register to get access to free programming courses with interactive exercises

 h1 Welcome

-1. Use the logical negation operator, !.
-In this case, the result of the expression is calculated, and then its value is inverted.
-If it was true, it will become false and vice versa.
-The construct will look like this:: if !isAdmin.
-Since the isAdmin variable is false, the value is converted to true through negation.
+1. Use the logical negation operator !.
+In this case, we calculate the result of the expression, and then its value is inverted.
+If it was true, it becomes false and vice versa.
+The construct will look like this: if !isAdmin.
+Since the isAdmin variable is false, the value is converted to true through negation

 - const isAdmin = false;